pragnyanramtha/lecture/story.md

 He immediately started going to hackathons and applying for internships.

 His intention was not to make a lot of money or even win the hackathons, but to connect with experienced programmers.
-He attended numerous events and applied for 30 to 40 internships until he finally got an offer.
+He attended numerous events and even won a hackathon with his team.

 Meanwhile, Red felt that he should learn more before jumping in.

 He started watching more videos, reading books, and even taking a couple of courses.

-He just felt that he wasn't ready for internships.
+He just felt that he wasn't ready for anything.

 Three months passed.
-Blue had finished his internship, while Red was still learning the basics.
+Blue got a internship offer after winning another the hackathon, while Red was still learning the fundamentals.

 Six months later, Blue completed another internship.
-But Red, realizing that AI was now impacting marketing, felt he needed to learn about that first.
+But Red, realizing that AI was in the market now, felt he needed to learn about that first.
 He didn't want to rush; he wanted to be fully ready.

 Two years went by.
 Blue's manager from a previous internship loved his work and offered him a full-time job.
 Red was still studying AI and machine learning.